 - Members receive 50% of base pay after 20 years of service, plus 2.5% for each additional year served.

-- Members can participate in the Thrift Savings Plan, but there is no military-match on TSP contributions.
+- Members can participate in the TSP, but there is no military-match on TSP contributions.

 - Military retirement pay begins the month after the member retires.

 - Military retirement benefits for active-duty service members are extensive.